 - Promotional Offers: High CTRs indicate successful promotions.
 A low CTR may suggest a need for more compelling deals or clearer calls to action.

 - Educational Articles: High CTRs suggest your content is informative and engaging.
 A low CTR indicates a need for more relevant or captivating topics.

-By monitoring open rate trends over time and comparing CTR across different types of emails, email marketers gain a better understanding of how their content is received by the target audience.
+By monitoring open rate trends over time and comparing CTR across different types of emails, email marketers better understand how the target audience receives their content.
 Additionally, exploring interactive content types and assessing their impact on user engagement will help further optimize campaigns for maximum effectiveness.

 Interactive Content Types & Their Impact On Engagement

 Interactivity can help people solve problems, move prospects further down the sales funnel, and encourage content sharing

 Interactive content offers unique opportunities for engaging audiences.
 This type of content includes quizzes, surveys, calculators, and other interactive tools.
 These tools allow users to actively participate rather than passively consume information.
 Incorporating interactive elements into your marketing plan can help create more meaningful connections with your intended audience while boosting engagement levels.

 The Impact of Interactive Elements on User Engagement

 To determine how effective interactive content is at boosting user engagement, you need to track these relevant metrics: